 Flashback to 1990, this was the year I turned twenty.
-Thinking back I guess I could have better used my money then spending it on dial-up internet access with AOL, or my first cell phone the Motorola 5200, or trying to perfect my grunge look with all that flannel.
+Thinking back, I guess I could have better used my money than spending it on dial-up internet access with AOL, or my first cell phone the Motorola 5200, or trying to perfect my grunge look with all that flannel.

-Save More Money
+Save More Money Safety Net

 Spend Less than I Made

-Use Credit Cards as a Tool, not a Crutch
+Use Credit Cards as a Tool, Not a Crutch

 My credit cards were always used to cover cash shortages or purchase things we should have saved for in the first place.
 Once a balance was established, it became all about managing the minimum payment.